Abandoned & Little-Known Airfields:

 now known as Sam Snead Golf Course.

-The diagonal orientation of the former runway is still apparent in the above 2000 aerial photo of the airfield site.
+The diagonal orientation of the former runway is still apparent.

-The airport site is located northeast of the intersection of South Riverside Avenue & West Valley Boulevard.
+The site of Morrow Field is located northeast of the intersection of South Riverside Avenue & West Valley Boulevard.

 Since this site was first put on the web in 1999, its popularity has grown tremendously.